Advertising Principles and Guidelines

 For example: Overtly sexualized depictions of a character’s body parts, such as breasts, buttocks, etc., partial or full nudity (e.g., female breasts, pubic hair, genitalia), depictions of sex or sexual references (e.g., intercourse, oral sex, masturbation)

-Ridicule, references to or portrayals of individuals with sexually transmitted disease
+Ridicule, reference to, or portrayal of individuals with sexually transmitted disease

 For example: Venereal diseases

 References to illicit drug use and/or depictions of illicit drugs and any accompanying paraphernalia

 For example: Use of or references to illegal drugs (e.g., marijuana, cocaine, heroin)

 Glamorizing, encouraging, and/or depicting the consumption of alcohol, tobacco, vapes, and/or drugs